scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 .. figure:: media/m2k_noise_bands_new.png
    :scale: 35 %

-   Verifying arbitrary noise generator.
-Deep notches between noise bands expose the signal generator's noise floor, and show that an arbitrary noise profile can be accurately generated.
+   The Scopy spectrum analyzer is used to verify the arbitrary noise generator.
+Deep notches between noise bands expose the analyzer's noise floor, showing that an arbitrary noise profile can be accurately generated.
    :label:`m2k-noise-bands`

 This noise generator can be used in conjunction with the pure analog